No Products in the Cart

 These are not a social obligation, but they are a very good idea.
 Sending a warm, confident card to say, “thank you for your time” is a great way to heighten your interviewer’s perception of you.
 The gesture demonstrates that you’re a thoughtful person, someone that puts the emotional needs of other people above your own.

-Thank you notes also bring you back to mind days after your interview.
+Thank you notes also bring you back to mind days after your job interview.
 This can be enormously helpful in getting a callback or even a job offer.
-You don’t want to be the candidate that was interviewed early on and then forgotten in the flurry of candidate interviews that came after.
+You don't want to be the candidate that was interviewed early on and then forgotten in the flurry of candidate interviews that came after.
 A thank you note is an unassuming way to remind your interviewer about your candidacy.

 Checking in after the fact is important, too, but this can be seen as pushy.
 However, if the interviewer already has a positive view of you, due to your thank you card, the aggressive overtones of a check-in email can be removed.
+However, cookies settings reject emails sometimes, so be sure to handwrite your thanks.

 Writing a letter of recommendation is a big favor.
 It takes quite a bit of time and thought to craft an effective recommendation letter.
 If the person is a friend, you know they’re investing the time because they want the best for you.